JeremyWurbs/mltemplate/docker/README.md

 ## Docker Compose

-You may further configure the deployment environment by through the [provied Docker Compose file](docker-compose.yml).
-To use it, navigate to the docker directory and run:
+To configure the deployment servers, adapt the [provided Docker Compose file](docker-compose.yml) as desired.
+Then run the following from the docker directory to start the servers:

 ```commandline
 docker-compose up